 The instructor cannot accommodate students who are late in their work or do not show up for the exam or presentation.
 And, unless you produce a medical certificate or letter from the Office of Accessibility, the instructor will not give the final grade of IN (incomplete).
-The college's Credit/No Credit policy can be found at http://www.hunter.cuny.edu/advising/how-to/file-credit-no-credit-cr-nc.
-Requests for CR/NC must be made no later than 15 minutes prior to the start of the Final Presentations.
-You must satisfy any attendance requirements, complete ALL of the course assignments, and take the final exam or give your final presentation to be considered for CR/NC.
+Graduate students are not eligible for Credit/No Credit as a final grade.